-175 To run the AgeS Computation() function, the user must choose a model for the 176 distribution of individual equivalent doses around the central dose; the different options are Cauchy, 177 Gaussian or lognormal distribution (in the latter case, the central dose may be estimated either by the mean or the median of the distribution).
-On top of saturation problems, Guérin et al. (2015b) also 178 179 identified dose rate variability as an important factor of dispersion in equivalent doses: the values of 180 the CDM overdispersion parameter for the D_e distributions of the samples were equal to 29 \pm 3 % and 181 35 ± 3 %, respectively.
-Consequently, to avoid problems of age underestimation, following the results 182 of laboratory-controlled experiments of Heydari and Guérin (2018), we did not use the Cauchy 183 distribution model.
-Instead, we modelled the equivalent dose distribution by a lognormal distribution (one could also have chosen a Gaussian function) from which the mean (rather than the median) was 184 185 used to estimate the central dose.
-Indeed, Guérin et al. (2017) formally demonstrated that the median of the lognormal distribution (as used in the CDM) is a biased estimator and leads to age 186 187 underestimates when dose rates are dispersed (see Heydari and Guérin, 2018, for experimental 188 confirmation of this demonstration).
+To run the AgeS_Computation() function, the user must choose a model for the distribution of individual equivalent doses around the central dose; the different options are Cauchy, Gaussian or lognormal distribution (in the latter case, the central dose may be estimated either by the mean or the median of the distribution).
+A Cauchy distribution (sometimes also called Lorentz distribution) is a symmetric distribution which was chosen by Combès et al. (2015) because it has heavy tails; i.e. extreme values have a non-zero probability.
+Hence, the Cauchy distribution seemed to be well-suited for the analysis of widely dispersed datasets including outlier values such as single-grain D_e distributions.

+Coming back to the samples from La Ferrassie, on top of saturation problems Guérin et al. (2015b) also identified dose rate variability as an important factor of dispersion in equivalent doses: the values of the CDM overdispersion parameter for the D_e distributions of the samples were equal to $29 \pm 3\%$ and $35 \pm 3\%$, respectively.
+If we assume that this overdispersion arises from dose rate variability to single grains of quartz, Heydari and Guérin (2018) using laboratory-controlled experiments showed that the Cauchy distribution and the CDM should both lead to $\sim 5 \%$ -10 % age underestimation, because both models are biased.
+Consequently, we did not use the Cauchy distribution model.
+Instead, we modelled the equivalent dose distribution by a lognormal distribution (one could also have chosen a Gaussian function) from which the mean (rather than the median) was used to estimate the central dose.
+Indeed, Guérin et al. (2017) formally demonstrated that the median of the lognormal distribution (as used in the CDM) is a biased estimator and leads to age underestimates when dose rates are dispersed.